 An absolutely delicious treat for my whole family, creamy rice pudding is always on top of my kids list when we visit Egypt.
-Creameries there are in every neighbourhood but there is one specific creamery that makes the most delicious one of them and they get very creative on toppings.
+Creameries there are in every neighborhood but there is one specific creamery that makes the most delicious one of them and they get very creative on toppings.

 When we came here my kids were happy to find that rice pudding is here as well.
 We stepped into stores to find it in those small plastic containers in the refrigerator section right next to yogurt.
 When I had my first bite I could not finish it, seriously it tasted like …… anyways :), but my poor kids liked it as it was this or never.
 I’ve tried making rice pudding in my past life several times but I always ended up with a blob of thick something that was no way near rice pudding :).
 Sooo I gave up trying and settled for paying $6k to go to Egypt and get my favorite rice pudding from my favorite creamery.

 Rice pudding is the most international dessert I’ve ever seen until now.
 But seems that every culture has its own way of creating rice pudding.
 In Egypt we do not use eggs in our puddings, instead we use cornstarch to thicken any pudding.

 For me a good quality rice pudding is one that has more rice than pudding, not stiff and starchy, creamy and luxurious but unfortunately I could not manage to make a good homemade version of it or even come close.
 Until……… a couple of years ago, I met this new Egyptian friend – Marwa- here in Denver coming from Kuwait with her beautiful family.